Kali Fingerboards Logo

 Another Kali Fingerboard Deck from 2016 with a Zebrano wood bottom ply

-Then, in 2020, I relocated to Montreal, Canada, during the Covid pandemic.
-With plenty of free time and a desire to refine the deck shape I had designed in 2015, I revisited fingerboarding.
+In 2020, I moved to Montreal in the midst of the Covid-19 pandemic.
+With plenty of free time and a desire to refine the shape I had designed in 2015, I decided to dive back into fingerboarding.

 Another Kali Fingerboard Deck from 2016 with an exotic wood bottom ply and a white hexagonal Kali Decks logo